perfectline/validates_url/README.markdown

 # ValidateUrl

-This gem adds the capability of validating URLs to ActiveRecord (Rails 2) and ActiveModel (Rails 3).
+This gem adds the capability of validating URLs to ActiveRecord and ActiveModel (Rails 3).

 ### Installation
-    # add this to your Gemfile (Rails 3)
+    # add this to your Gemfile
     gem "validate_url"

-    # add this to environment.rb
-    config.gem "validate_url"

-    # and then run
+    # and  run
-    rake gems:install

-    # or just run
     sudo gem install validate_url

 ### Usage

-#### With ActiveRecord in Rails 3
+#### With ActiveRecord
     class Pony < ActiveRecord::Base
       # standard validation
       validates :homepage, :url => true